340:50-5-10.1. Excluded household members

-1. (a) It is important to remember that in order to consider a person a fleeing felon, he or she must meet all four requirements, per (b)(3)(A) through (D) of this Section.
+1. (a) It is important to remember that in order to consider a person a fleeing felon, the person must meet all four requirements, per (b)(3)(A) through (D) of this Section.

-(1) Adult and Family Services (AFS)county staff does not initiate contact with law enforcement.
+(1) Adult and Family Services (AFS) field staff does not initiate contact with law enforcement.

-(2) When law enforcement contacts county staff requesting information about a Supplemental Nutrition Assistance Program (SNAP) recipient and states the household member is a fleeing felon, county staff requests a copy of the felony arrest warrant and asks the law enforcement official if he or she intends to arrest the person within the next 20-calendar days.
+(2) When law enforcement contacts field staff requesting information about a Supplemental Nutrition Assistance Program (SNAP) recipient and states the household member is a fleeing felon, field staff requests a copy of the felony arrest warrant and asks the law enforcement official if the official intends to arrest the person within the next 20-calendar days.

-(A) Per Oklahoma Administrative Code 340:65-1-2, county staff may disclose the SNAP recipient's address to federal, state, and local law enforcement officers, who:
+(A) Per Oklahoma Administrative Code 340:65-1-2, field staff may disclose the SNAP recipient's address to federal, state, and local law enforcement officers, who: